berrysauce/hoom/docs/basics/responses.md

 # Responses

-Responses are a way to receive and send data to your Hoom Bridge in a standardised way.
+Responses are a way to receive and send data to and from your Hoom Bridge in a standardised way.

-## How to use responses
+## How to use Responses

 You can receive data by defining a function with a response as an argument.
 The response will be passed to the function when the accessory is triggered.